My son didn't make the cut.

 Stephen King | 1947 - | American horror writer

-My son and I researched the work college players put in each week.
+My son and I looked up the work college players put in each week.
 When we learned of their time and energy commitment, I said, “You can have a lot of fun playing the game, playing for your high school, maybe club level golf in college, and that’s absolutely fine.
-But if you want more than that, you have to make the choice to Cross The Line and make a bigger commitment and put in the work to the point where you have a right to be disappointed when you don’t get a great result.”
+If you want more than that, you have to make the choice to make a bigger commitment (Cross The Line) and put in the work to the point where you have a right to be disappointed if you don’t get a great result.”

 It had me thinking about the people who tell me of their disappointment in not getting or achieving something.
-After a few questions, however, we learn they didn’t really put in the work.
-(Entitled to so much with such mediocre effort and time.)
+After a few questions, we learn they didn’t really put in the work.
+I’m occasionally guilty of the same thing too.
+(Entitled to so much for giving such mediocre time and effort.)

 “I never saw a wild thing sorry for itself.
 A small bird will drop frozen dead from a bough without ever having felt sorry for itself.”